svan-jansson/graphql_demo/README.md

 # GraphQL Demo

 Demo application and slides for a GraphQL API in .NET 5.
-Used to demostrate core differences between GraphQL and REST.
+Used to demonstrate core differences between GraphQL and REST.

 The application inside `/src` is a simple newsfeed API with support for